AurumByte/AurumByte/README.md

 ### <div align="center">Hi!
 I'm AurumByte, a self-taught developer with a liking to everything practical made with code.</div>

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on [Crypt](https://github.com/Crypt-Language/Crypt) and SypherEngine (alternatively so that i don't get burnt out)

 - 🌱 I’m currently learning C++, Unity and advanced web dev